Mary P. Hamlin: Personal life and death

-From September 16, 1902 until his death on November 11, 1947, Hamlin was married to George Wright Hamlin, a Canandaigua-based attorney who would later succeed his father as president of the Canandaigua National Bank and Trust Company.
+From September 16, 1902 until her death on November 11, 1947, Hamlin was married to George Wright Hamlin, a Canandaigua-based attorney who would later succeed his father as president of the Canandaigua National Bank and Trust Company.

 On June 26, 1964 (following roughly three years of being confined to her bed due to a hip fracture suffered in 1901), Hamlin died of undisclosed causes at her home on 107 Howell Street in Canandaigua.
 Predeceased by her husband and daughter, she was survived by three sons, nine grandchildren and seven grandchildren.
 Following the funeral service, conducted on June 28 at Canandaigua's Congregational Church, Hamlin's remains were buried at Woodlawn Cemetery.